haniibrahim/sendvec2serial/README.md

 The package **"instrument-control"** is needed to run "sendvec2serial" (refer http://octave.sourceforge.net/packages.php).

 On **GNU/Linux** or other Unices type `pkg install -forge instrument-control` in Octave if the package is not provided by the package manager of your GNU/Linux distribution.
 Take care that you have internet access.
 You may need to have a C/C++ compiler and "make" installed.
-On Debian/Ubuntu systems type `apt-get install build-essential`.
+On Debian/Ubuntu systems type `sudo apt-get install build-essential`.

-On **Microsoft Windows** you may refer http://blog.hani-ibrahim.de/en/ocatave-packages-windows-install.html for details.
+On **Microsoft Windows** just type `cd ~` and then `pkg install -forge instrument-control` while you have internet access.

 **Mac OS X** users can use [MacPorts](http://www.macports.org/) or [HomeBrew](http://brew.sh/).
 In general you have one of these package manager already installed for getting Octave itself.